About Anne Frank + You

 - Powerful imagery of the social issues affecting us in modern Britain.

-If you are a teacher and would like to book the Anne Frank + You exhibition at the Mile End Art Pavilion for your school this October, you can do so via EventBrite, or by contacting Events Coordinator Sara Bloch (firstname.lastname@example.org).
+If you would like to book the Anne Frank + You exhibition, please contact our National Events Coordinator Sara Bloch (firstname.lastname@example.org).